 Persons from Baxter County who are interested in achieving the equivalency of a high school diploma can prepare for and complete the GED exam at the Baxter County Adult Education Center, located on the second floor of McClain Hall at ASUMH.
 Arkansas Adult Education also provides the opportunity for improving basic math and reading skills, learning English as a second language, basic computer literacy, basic keyboarding or developing resume writing skills.
 Placement tests are available to help determine the level of instruction for which a student is ready.
-Contact Jenna Robbins at (870) 508-6304 with questions.
+For more information contact (870) 508-6304.